francesca-rossi1/Policy-Composition/collective_behavior/Different_models/README.md

 - `Cucker-Smale followers/` – Uninformed agents follow the Cucker-Smale model [2]
 - `Vicsek followers/` – Uninformed agents follow the Vicsek model [3]

-In all cases, the informed agents use the policy composition dynamics and are driven toward a fixed goal destination.
+In all cases, the informed agents use the policy composition model.

 ---